evkx/evkx.github.io/content/models/renault/megane/Megane_E-Tech_Techno/_index.md

 ## Drivetrain

 Renault Megane E-Tech Techno has a front-wheel drive system supported by one motor on the front axle.
-The motor(s) used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).
+The motor used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

+### Suspension

 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 180 mm.